 Section 24 of the Income Tax Act of 1961 considers the interest that one pays for property or home loans.
 This section is also known as 'Deductions from income from house property.'
 In other words, section 24 of the Income Tax Act allows an individual to claim exemptions on the home loan interest that one pays.

 There are two components in any house loan – interest and principal.
-Both of these components of home loan are treated in a different manner while we calculated tax benefits.
-On one hand where section 80C covers the principal amount and the house must already be constructed and has to be the residential property.
+Both of these components of home loans are treated differently when we calculate tax benefits.

 On the other hand, section 24 deals with the taxation aspect of the home loan's interest.
-The maximum tax deduction limit under this section is Rs.1, 50,000 and one does not have to exactly live in the house for which tax benefits are claimed.
+The maximum tax deduction limit under this section is Rs.
+2,00,000, and one does not necessarily have to live in the house to claim tax benefits.